 Piled walls allow for basement construction many levels below the ground.
-Piled retaining walls are commonly used residentially and commercially.
-They are ideal used temporarily and permanently, due to their high stiffness retaining elements, whilst causing minimal disturbance to any surrounding, existing structures.
+Piled retaining walls are commonly used both residentially & commercially.
+They can be used temporarily & permanently, due to their high stiffness retaining elements, whilst causing minimal disturbance to any surrounding, existing structures.

 Advantages of Piled Retaining Walls